BramSrna/Swarm/README.md

 1. Swarm manager receives tasks
 2. Swarm manager distributes tasks to all bots
 3. Bots form and tear down groups as needed

+Augmented reality enabled devices connected in a swarm